QuickBooks balances your Norwich books until a supermarket pays you minus the charges nobody can find

 Exactly what you get

 Accounting software that handles the part QuickBooks can't: supermarket remittances reconciled automatically against your invoices and itemised deductions, batch-level costing that shows real margin per crop, and cash-flow reporting that understands a harvest peak.
 Short payments and disputes get flagged with an audit trail, and it integrates with your ERP software, inventory management software, and supplier portals for one financial truth.
-It can keep Xero as the underlying ledger with custom reconciliation on top, and it feeds business intelligence dashboards so leadership sees true seasonal position, not a misleading monthly average.
+It can keep Xero as the underlying ledger with custom reconciliation on top, and it feeds business intelligence (BI) dashboards so leadership sees true seasonal position, not a misleading monthly average.

 How to choose a developer in Norwich